AbhijitGokhale/Data-Science-and-Analytics-Projects-Portfolio/README.md

 ## [USA B2B & B2C Customer Sales Analysis Report 2020 to 2021](https://public.tableau.com/app/profile/abhijit.gokhale/viz/CustomerSalesAnalysisReport2020-2021/CustomerSalesAnalysisReport2020-2021)
-Interactive Tableau dashboards with BI reports by leveraging the feasibility to use Built-in and customized visualizations, parameters and fields for a customer transaction data - Total 36 columns with 280000 records.
+**Objective:** Interactive Tableau dashboards with BI reports by leveraging the feasibility to use Built-in and customized visualizations, parameters and fields for a customer transaction data - Total 36 columns with 280000 records.

 * Designed & published 3 interactive Tableau dashboards & BI reports for 280K data using built-in & custom objects.
 * Accomplished deliverables to visualize the impact of yearly trends in product categories, order status, payment methods.